PaulAnderson/FileDeduper/README.md

 FileDeduper
 ===========

-Finds duplicate files based on filesize.
-Windows. vb.net
+FileDeduper scans and identifies duplicate files on disk.
+Build using VB.Net